skip to content

 Penalties

-The Local Nuisance and Litter Control Act 2016 (SA) allows the Minister or a relevant council to impose civil penalties for any breaches of the Act as an alternative to criminal prosecution [s 34].
+The Local Nuisance and Litter Control Act 2016 (SA) allows the Minister or a council to impose civil penalties for any breaches of the Act as an alternative to criminal prosecution [s 34].

 Generally any penalties will be recovered by negotiation or by application to the Environment, Resources and Development Court made by the Minister or relevant council.